-Comparing the time taken for a single time-step and for the overall training, from Table \ref {tab:efficiency_comparison}, our kernel-based approach shows orders of magnitude improvement, with similar training rewards.
-For the PointNet++ and Point2Vec cases, the maximum possible environments (\textbf{Max Envs}) we could spin up in our hardware was 1024, an indication of the GPU memory constraint due to the heavy pre-trained checkpoints.
-Notice that our final KME-based model training, row (f) from Table \ref{tab:ablation_study}, which uses 6x gym environments and 5x iterations compared to this experiment, takes just 4.5 hours to complete on an RTX 4090.
-Furthermore, the tabulated \bm{$GF_{t}^{(1)}$} values indicate that both PointNet++ and Point2Vec cannot meet the 60Hz real-time inference frequency requirement, justifying our approach.
+Comparing the time taken for a single time-step and for the overall training, our kernel-based approach shows orders of magnitude improvement, with similar training rewards.
+For the PointNet++ and Point2Vec, the maximum possible environments (\textbf{Max Envs}) we could spin up in our hardware was 1024, an indication of the GPU memory constraint from heavy pre-trained checkpoints.
+Notice that our final KME-based model training, row (k) from Table \ref{tab:ablation_study}, which uses 6x environments and 5x iterations compared to this experiment, takes just 4.5 hours to complete on an RTX 4090.
+Furthermore, \bm{$GF_{t}^{(1)}$} values indicate that both PointNet++ and Point2Vec cannot meet the 60Hz real-time inference frequency requirement, justifying our approach.
 However, we acknowledge that improved efficiency may be at the cost of expressivity and that advanced baseline versions or quantisation techniques can reduce this time difference.

-\textbf{Experiment 3}: Finally, we go beyond simulation validation to evaluate our approach in a real-world setting under laboratory conditions.
-In real, we test two branches from different species, modifying either the branch orientation or the power line position in each experiment.
+\textbf{Experiment 4}: Finally, we go beyond simulation validation to evaluate our approach in a real-world laboratory setting.
+We test three branches from different species, modifying either the branch orientation or the power line position in each experiment.
 Furthermore, in each test, we start with an $h_t$ of at least $0.8$, and consider both partial occlusion clearance and any touch to the power line as failure instances.
-The results are in Table \ref{tab:real_results}.

-Corresponding real videos (see supplement and Fig. \ref{fig:final-states}) demonstrate that the simulation-trained policy can adapt zero-shot to arbitrary branch structures with multiple forking patterns despite the presence of point cloud noise and leaf-induced clutter unseen in training.
+The results (Table \ref{tab:real_results}) and the corresponding videos (supplement \& Fig. \ref{fig:final-states}) demonstrate that the simulation-trained policy can adapt zero-shot to arbitrary branch structures with multiple forking patterns despite the presence of point cloud noise and leaf-induced clutter unseen in training.
 The trajectories exhibit novel characteristics, effectively using the forearm, upper and lower wrists, gripper, and the unactuated end-effector.
-In some instances, we observe self-reconfiguring strategies to prop up the occluding branches, while in others, the arm inserts itself between the branches and the line to separate them.
-Further, these results validate our RL-based approach in discovering efficient strategies and adapting to complex scenarios, well beyond what humans can demonstrate.
+We observe self-reconfiguring strategies to prop up the occluding branches, while in others, the arm inserts itself between the branches and the line to separate them.
+Further, these results validate our RL approach in discovering efficient strategies and adapting to complex scenarios, well beyond what humans can demonstrate.